-A kinetic model incorporating conducting desensitized receptors.
-We next considered whether the presence of conducting desensitized receptors could account quantitatively for our observations.
-To examine this, we incorporated such states into a modified version of a kinetic scheme we used previously to describe AMPAR/TARP concentration-dependent behaviors25 (Scheme 1; Fig. 5a), and attempted to mimic the macroscopic kinetics and NSFA of GluA2(R)/ γ -2 by varying the rate constants and conductances.
-From six patches in which activation, deactivation and desensitization were all examined, we generated global average waveforms and currentvariance plots for each condition (Fig. 5b-d).
-The inclusion in our scheme of conducting desensitized states allowed simultaneous modeling of all kinetic and current-variance data.
+A model incorporating conducting desensitized receptors.
+We next considered whether the presence of desensitized receptors able to conduct ions could account quantitatively for our observations.
+To examine this, we incorporated such states into a modified version of a kinetic scheme we used previously to describe AMPAR/TARP concentration-dependent behaviors (Scheme 1; Fig. 5a), and attempted to mimic the macroscopic kinetics and NSFA of GluA2(R)/ $\gamma$ -2 by varying the rate constants and conductances.
+From six patches in which activation,